Home / Coffee Knowledge / Our performance measurement

 Our performance measurement

-Therefore, we try to determine empirically, as well as in consultation with the manufacturers, when the machine is actually at brewing temperature.
-Our discussions with the manufacturer provide us with a target value, which we then verify with our measurements (see temperature measurement protocol).
+Therefore, we empirically try to determine when the machine is truly at brewing temperature, also in consultation with the manufacturers.
+The exchange with the manufacturer gives us a target value, which we then verify with our measurements (see temperature measurement protocol).

-When is an espresso machine considered ready to brew?
+When is an espresso machine considered temperature-ready?

 Measurement with steam boiler

-Evaluation of performance measurement
+Evaluation of Power Measurement

-As a rule, the data can be read as follows:
+Typically, the data can be read as follows:

 However, if there were pauses during the measurement, these are taken into account in the evaluation.
-Data points always consist of two values: timestamp t and consumption E at that time. tAA = 11:12:12 = time of heating start and EAA = 0 = heating start
+Data points here always consist of two values: timestamp t and consumption E at that time. tAA = 11:12:12 = time of heating start and EAA = 0 = heating start

-Heating up
+Heating

 Calculation: EA = EAE - EAA